 - Timeseries Analysis – Allows for alerting when application traffic patterns deviate from the norm, such as when under a DDOS attack

 - API Discovery – This feature is super helpful and allows for the use of ML to discover and document APIs

 - Per API Request Analysis – Leverages AI to model API request behavior and alert when a request deviates from this model

-- IP Intelligence Categories – IPI is awesome for cutting down bad actors right upfront and subsequently saving you money on bandwidth and processing power on down stream servers
+- IP Intelligence Categories –IPI is awesome for cutting down bad actors right up front.
+Subsequently, it saves you money on bandwidth and processing power on downstream servers

 - IP Reputation Score – IPR is linked to IPI and participates in cutting down on those bad actors

 - TLS Fingerprinting – TLS Fingerprinting – Beef up your DDoS protection by identifying clients / bad actors that could be part of botnets.
 The platform extracts certain parameters from the TLS client requests, aka “ClientHello” and compares them with a predefined or customized set of fingerprints to better identify attack patterns.